zorexsalvo/jekyll-blog-site/_posts/2017-04-20-aws-summit-manila-2017.md

 ### Registration

 An hour before the registration desk opened, the venue was already full-packed.
 There was already a queue for the early-birds.
 I was lucky to be one of the first 100 delegates because FREE AWS SHIRT YAY!
 AWS Summit Manila surely received an overwhelming response from their invitation.

 <img src="/images/aws/registration2.jpg" width="636px" alt="Registration1">

 ### Freebies & AWS Passport

+After registration, we are instructed to get our summit kit and the __FREE SHIRT__.
+We also got our AWS Summit Manila Passport, it was like a stamp album, we had to collect stamps from the booths (summit sponsors and partners that uses AWS) and complete the album to redeem prizes at the passport redemption counter.

 <img src="/images/aws/freebies.jpg" width="316px" alt="Freebies">
 <img src="/images/aws/passport.jpg" width="316px" alt="Passport">